 I know, it’s hard to wrap your head around such an abstract concept, but it’s an important one to study further.

 Work on your pocket during your practice sessions.

 Frequently Asked Questions

-Resources & Tools for Piano Players (affiliate links)
+Resources and Tools (affiliate links)

-Go Back to Main Piano Learning Section
+Back to Main Drumming Section